AdobeDocs/campaign-standard.en/help/rn/using/early-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>Email Feedback Service (EFS) is a scalable service which captures feedback from the Enhanced MTA directly, thus improving reporting accuracy.
-This capability is released as a private beta and will be progressively available to all customers in future releases.</p>
+<p>Email Feedback Service (EFS) is a scalable service which improves reporting accuracy by capturing email feedback directly from the Enhanced MTA.</p>
 <ul>
-<li>All categories of events are captured: Delays, Delivered, To Sent, Unsubscribe (Link, List), Feedback (Spam Complaints, Async events).</li>
+<li>All categories of events are captured: Delays, Delivered, To Send, Unsubscribe (Link, List), Feedback (Spam complaints, asynchronous events).</li>
 <li>Calculation of Sent/ Delivered indicators is now based on real-time feedback from the Enhanced MTA for improved accuracy and reactivity.</li>
 <li>EFS solves the problem of synchronous bounces reporting delays and takes 80% of load off from the inMail process.</li>
 </ul>
+<p>This capability is released as a <strong>private beta</strong> and will be progressively available to all customers in future releases.</p>
 </td>
 </tr>
 </tbody>